tjingsheng/tp/docs/UserGuide.md

     I know the datatype that would like to query e.g. local course, partner course, university.
   </q-option>
   <q-option correct>
-    I know the required paramters for each command.
+    I know the required parameters for each command.
   </q-option>
   <q-option correct>
     I know "[ ]" are compulsory for wrapping each attribute.